FabioRosado/100DaysOfCode/log.md

 **Today's Progress**: Fixed almost everything on the PR in opsdroid.
 Read about the `@property` decorator.

 **Thoughts:**  Had another long day so I had about 2 hours free after work.
 Spend that time working on pull requests and reading about the `@property` decorator in order to use it in one of the PRs.

+### Day 7: January 10, 2018 (Study and Opsdroid)
+##### Fixed issues in a PR (opsdroid), studied a paper

+**Today's Progress**: Implemented the property  decorator to `opsdroid.connector`, worked out kinks in the PR and created a rudimentary test for new methods on the Messenger class.
+Studied the paper _Markov Decision Processes: Concepts and Algorithms_

+**Thoughts:**  Unit testing still baffles me a bit.
+It usually takes a long while for me to think and implement basic testing cases.
+I've read the paper on Markov Decision Processes and studied Bellman Equations.